spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/basic-usage/thinking-in-events.md

         $account = Account::uuid($event->accountUuid);

         /*
-         * Don't send a mail if an account isnt' broken */ if (! $account->isBroke()) {
+         * Don't send a mail if an account isn't broken */ if (! $account->isBroke()) {
             return;